DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/12-12 Allister Redesign Notes.md

 - Allister's attire needs to reflect this
 - Incorporate light armor pieces into his design to suggest he is prepared for physical confrontations
 	- NOT heavy metal armor pieces like how Zythomyra has.
 That'd be too much.
-- Maybe some light shoulder pads
+- Maybe some light shoulder pads and knee guards
 - Potentially more layers to his design to suggest added protection

 #### Armor Inspirations